engineer325/MoneyBag-QuickView/README.md

 - Symbol
 - Accessory

 The first three parts are always required and the last one optional.
+Each accessory has different rarity.

 For every part there is a matching directory (e.g. `/background`, `/bag`, `/symbol`, `/accessory`) and for every attribute there is a matching image with an index number starting at 1 (e.g. `/background/.png`, `background/2.png`, etc.)